wulfgarpro/wulfgar.pro/_posts/2020-09-22-tryhackme-thompson.md

 $ nc -vnlp 4444
 ```

-Click the _/shell_ link in the deployed applications list (as shown above) -- the Tomcat server will execute the deployed JSP reverse shell code generated using `msfvenom` -- to establish a low-privilege _user_ shell.
+Click the _/shell_ link in the deployed applications list (as shown above) -- the Tomcat server will execute the deployed JSP reverse shellcode generated using `msfvenom` -- to establish a low-privilege _user_ shell.

 Upgrade the shell with a PTY: